 Brain cancer: A scary diagnosisiStock/PeopleImages

 The good news is that brain cancer affects less than 1 percent of the world’s population; the bad news is that brain tumors are often accompanied by very few symptoms, and these symptoms disguise themselves as everyday ailments such as headaches and exhaustion.
+(Did you know you can prevent brain cancer by doing this one thing?).
 Read on for eight silent, but serious, symptoms of a brain tumor, and how you should know whether or not to see a doctor.

 A subtle loss of visioniStock/Marianna-Bettini